Modular sugarcane manufacturing · Indonesia

 ≈ 650 L

 Refrigerated cane juice per ton processed.
-Cold-chain validated for village distribution.
+For community nutrition and local markets.

 Cane syrup